Respiratory Therapy Job In Dallas, Texas

 -Must be a graduate of a Respiratory Care Program from an accredited American Medical Association (AMA) program.

--Prefer two years of Respiratory Care Practitioner experience.
+-Must have six years of Respiratory Care Practitioner experience, to include two years of supervisory experience.

 -Must be a Registered Respiratory Therapist (RRT) through the National Board for Respiratory Care, Inc. (NBRC).